 a.
-Provide recessed display cabinet (6'W x 4'H) for students' artwork in hallways.
+Provide recessed display cabinet with tackable backboard and controlled lights (6'W x 4'H) for students' artwork in hallways.

 S. Other Considerations -

 - 1. If a darkroom is provided, a silver photo recovery system shall be in accordance with current SBPBC policy of the Department of Environmental Control. - 2.
 The kiln room shall be a one-hour rated enclosure. - 3.
 Art patio shall have benches. - 4.
 The art patio, provided by contractor, shall have a north or east exposure. - 5.
 Provide electric, data and phone in Material Storage.